mozilla/ichnaea/docs/index.rst

 ``Mozilla Ichnaea`` is an application to provide geo-location coordinates from other sources of data (cell or WiFi networks, GeoIP, etc.).

-More information about the specific instance hosted by Mozilla can be found at https://wiki.mozilla.org/CloudServices/Location
+Mozilla hosts an instance of this service, called the Mozilla Location Service or MLS.
+More information about this specific service can be found at https://wiki.mozilla.org/CloudServices/Location

 You can interact with the service in two ways: